javascript-tutorial/it.javascript.info/1-js/02-first-steps/10-ifelse/article.md

 if (year == 2015) {
   alert( 'You guessed it right!' );
 } else {
-  alert( 'How can you be so wrong?' ); // any value except 2015 }
+  alert( 'How can you be so wrong?' ); // qualsiasi valore tranne 2015 }
 ```